 Landfill gas is regarded as a renewable or sustainable energy source for the purposes of meeting targets set down under EU renewable energy targets.
 Landfill gas in Ireland is only used for electricity generation or is flared directly to the atmosphere.
-There are 24 landfill gas generators connected to the distribution grid with a total maximum export capacity (MEC) of 49 MW.

-In 2017, 155 GWh of electricity was produced from landfill gas, representing 0.5% of the gross electricity generated.
+In 2018, 128 GWh of electricity was produced from landfill gas, representing 0.3% of the gross electricity generated.
 Electricity generated from landfill gas peaked in 2010 at 182 GWh.
 It is expected that this resource will gradually decline over time as the organic material in the existing landfills fully decomposes.